-PLAB 1 & UKMLA Clinical Scenario: Hair Loss in Gender-Affirming Therapy (November 2025 Exam Recall)
+PLAB 1 & UKMLA Clinical Scenario: Hair Loss in Gender-Affirming Therapy (November 2025 Exam)

 Topic: Dermatology / Transgender Health GMC MLA Content Map: Endocrine / Skin / Health Promotion